On this page

 Students are expected to abide by the College’s Drug Policy.

-• The unlawful possession, use, or distribution of controlled substances is prohibited on college property and at college-sponsored events.
+• The unlawful possession, use, or distribution of controlled substances is prohibited on College property and at College-sponsored events.

-• The use, possession, distribution, or cultivation of marijuana for medical or recreational purposes is strictly prohibited in any Wheaton College residence hall or on any other premises; nor is it allowed at any College-sponsored event or activity off campus or any Student Organization event or activity.
+• The use, possession, distribution, or cultivation of marijuana for medical or recreational purposes is prohibited in any Wheaton College residence hall or on any other premises; nor is it allowed at any College-sponsored event or activity off campus or any Student Organization event or activity.

 Failure to Comply

-Any conduct that does not comply with the Community Standards as outlined in this document and/or the instructions from a College officials (e.g., Residential Life staff, Campus Safety, Faculty etc.) acting in their duties, including the parameters of any restrictions issued as interim measures or sanctions as communicated by a College official.
+Any conduct that does not comply with the Community Standards as outlined in this document and/or the instructions from College officials (e.g., Residential Life staff, Campus Safety, Faculty etc.) acting in their duties, including the parameters of any restrictions issued as interim measures or sanctions as communicated by a College official.

 Falsification